johnabernau/personal_site/content/xresearch.md

 ___

-Bernau, John A. 2021. <a href = "https://doi.org/10.1111/jssr.12711" target = "_blank">"From Christ to Compassion: The Changing Language of Pastoral Care."</a> *Journal for the Scientific Study of Religion* x:x-xx.
+Bernau, John A. 2021. <a href = "https://doi.org/10.1111/jssr.12711" target = "_blank">"From Christ to Compassion: The Changing Language of Pastoral Care."</a> *Journal for the Scientific Study of Religion* 60(2):362–381.

 <p style="text-align: justify;">
 <font color = "grey">